 Twitter is a powerful platform with millions of engaged users every day.
 The latest number of daily active Twitter users globally is 396.5 million users.
-The challenge is how to attract and engage your audience in the Twitterverse.
+The challenge is how to harness Twitter’s powerful platform to attract and engage your audience from live events to product launches.

 Your Brand on Twitter